University of Lviv: Austrian rule

 In 1772, the city of Lwów was annexed by Austria (see: Partitions of Poland).
 Its German name was Lemberg and hence that of the university.
-In 1773 the Suppression of the Society of Jesus by Rome (Dominus ac Redemptor) was soon followed by the partition of the Polish-Lithuanian Commonwealth which meant that the university was excluded from the Commission of National Education reform.
+In 1773, the Suppression of the Society of Jesus by Rome (Dominus ac Redemptor) was soon followed by the partition of the Polish-Lithuanian Commonwealth which meant that the university was excluded from the Commission of National Education reform.
 It was renamed Theresianum by the Austrians, i.e. a State Academy.
 On 21 October 1784, the Austrian Emperor Joseph II signed an act of foundation of a secular university.
 He began to Germanise the institution by bringing German-speaking professors from various parts of the empire.
 The university now had four faculties.
 To theology and philosophy were added those of law and medicine.
 Latin was the official language of the university, with Polish and German as auxiliary.
 Literary Slaveno-Rusyn (Ruthenian/Ukrainian) of the period had been used in the Studium Ruthenium (1787–1809), a special institute of the university for educating candidates for the Uniate (Greek-Catholic) priesthood.

-In 1805, the university was closed, as Austria, then involved in the Napoleonic wars, did not have sufficient funds to support it.
+In 1805, the university was closed, as Austria, then involved in the Napoleonic Wars, did not have sufficient funds to support it.
 Instead, it operated as a high school.
 The university was reopened in 1817.
 Officially Vienna described it as an "act of mercy", but the actual reasons were different.
 The Austrian government was aware of the pro-Polish stance of the Russian Emperor Alexander I and the Austrians wanted to challenge it.
 However, the quality of the university's education was not considered high.
-Latin was replaced by German and most professors were mediocre.
+Latin was replaced by German and most professors were regarded as mediocre.
 The few good ones regarded their stay in Lemberg as a springboard to other centres.

 In 1848, when the pan-European revolution reached Lemberg (see: Revolutions of 1848), students of the university created two organizations: "The Academic Legion" and "the Academic Committee" both of which demanded that the university be Polonized.
-The government in Vienna answered with force, and on November 2, 1848, the centre of the city was shelled by the troops led by General Hammerstein striking the buildings of the university, especially its library.
+The government in Vienna answered with force, and on 2 November 1848, the centre of the city was shelled by the troops led by General Hammerstein striking the buildings of the university, especially its library.
 A curfew was called and the university was temporarily closed.
 Major demand for Ukrainians was the education of teachers and promotion of Ukrainian culture through Ukrainian courses at the university and to this end, a committee for the Defense of Ukrainian Education was created.